Cosmian/mse-cli/documentation/docs/saas/getting_started.md

 operations:
   {context,deploy,init,list,login,logout,logs,scaffold,status,stop,test,verify}
-    context             manage context of your deployed applications deploy              deploy an ASGI web application to MSE init                create a new configuration file in the current directory list                list deployed MSE web application from a project login               sign up or login to console.cosmian.com logout              log out the current user
+    context             manage context of your deployed applications deploy              deploy an ASGI web application to Cosmian Enclave init                create a new configuration file in the current directory list                list deployed Cosmian Enclave web application from a project login               sign up or login to console.cosmian.com logout              log out the current user
-    logs                logs (last 64kB) of a specific MSE web application scaffold            create a new boilerplate MSE web application status              status of a specific MSE web application stop                stop a specific MSE web application test                test locally the application in the MSE docker verify              verify the trustworthiness of a running MSE web application (no sign-in required)
+    logs                logs (last 64kB) of a specific Cosmian Enclave web application scaffold            create a new boilerplate Cosmian Enclave web application status              status of a specific Cosmian Enclave web application stop                stop a specific Cosmian Enclave web application test                test locally the application in the Cosmian Enclave docker verify              verify the trustworthiness of a running Cosmian Enclave web application (no sign-in required)
 ```